adoyle0/Doors/readme.md

 ### Starting the GUI

-Just run `startx` or start awesome from your display manager if you have one
+Just run `startx` if you log in to TTY like a boss, or start awesome from your display manager if that's more your thing

 - The mod keys are Super, Menu, and Meta
 - Once in awesome press Mod + F1 for a quick reference of all keybinds